zker-themes/sparanoid.com/README.md

 All other files and directories are licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) unless explicitly stated.

-© Tunghsiao Liu.
-Rights reserved as indicated above.
+© Sparanoid, Inc., Rights reserved as indicated above.